skoolkid/skoolkit/_sources/extending.txt

 Note that if the writer class is specified with a blank module path (e.g.
-``:game.GameHtmlWriter``), SkoolKit will search for the module in both the current working directory and the directory containing the skool file or ref file named on the command line.
+``:game.GameHtmlWriter``), SkoolKit will search for the module in both the current working directory and the directory containing the skool file named on the command line.

 #CALL methods
 -------------